US-Canada Tariffs: More than just economics in the oyster industry

 Ways to mitigate the shocks

-“The nature of the tariff, along with fluctuating exchange rates, is making it difficult for businesses to plan and predict costs.”
+“The nature of the tariff, along with fluctuating exchange rates, is making it difficult for businesses to plan and predict costs,” added Notkin.
+Yet oyster industry-ists are confident that the oyster trade is simply too vital to succumb to this market chaos.

-Business is also looking at their invoices with a new perspective.
+Businesses are also looking at their invoices with a new perspective.
 Many are starting to include disclaimers like, "Prices subject to change due to tariffs," as a way to inform customers of the potential for price volatility.
 However, this approach may create confusion and deter customers, especially in the fine dining industry, where consistency is key.

 “Some of the most resilient people.”

-Precious reflected on her past work as an oyster farmer, sharing, “Despite all the hardship and stress, these are some of the resilient people I’ve met.
+Precious reflected on her past work as an oyster farmer, sharing, “Despite all the hardship and stress, these are some of the most resilient people I’ve met.
 We’ve got a long and strong oyster history across both countries.
 We’ve seen worse.
 And we will get through this.”

 By Elizabeth Nicoletti Sheehy, Washington, DC